mobyle2/mongokit/README.md

+## goal of this clone

-# This Fork aim to allow to store SchemaDocument (inside a Document) in MongoDB and get back.
+ Puprpose of this is to allow SchemaDocument storage (inside a Document) in MongoDB and get back.

 # MongoKit [![Build Status](https://travis-ci.org/namlook/mongokit.png)](https://travis-ci.org/namlook/mongokit.png)